-- (a) Censure or reprimand the Member; - (b) Publish its findings in respect of the Member's conduct;
+- (a) Censure or reprimand the Member; - (b) Publish its findings in respect of the Member's conduct; - (c) Report its findings to Council or to the ParishTown Council for information; - (d) Recommend to the Member's Group Leader (or in the case of un-grouped Members, recommend to Council or to Committees) that he/she bethey are removed from any or all Committees or Sub-Committees of the Council; - (e) Recommend to the Leader of the City Council that the Member be removed from the Cabinet, or removed from particular Portfolio responsibilities; - (f) Recommend to City Council that the Member be replaced as Executive Leader; - (g) Instruct the Monitoring Officer to or recommend that the ParishTown Council arrange training for the Member; - (h) Remove, or recommend to the ParishTown Council that the Member be removed, from all outside appointments to which he/she has been appointed or nominated by the City-Council or by the ParishTown Council; - (i) (a) Withdraw, or recommend to the ParishTown Council that it withdraws, facilities provided to the Member by the Council, such as a computer, website and/or email and Internet access; or - (j) Exclude, or recommend that the ParishTown Council exclude, the Member from the Council's offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings. - 8.02-The Hearings Panelsub-committee has no power to suspend or disqualify the Member or to withdraw Members' or special responsibility allowances.

-- (c) Report its findings to Council or to the Town Council for information; - (d) Recommend to the Member's Group Leader (or in the case of un-grouped Members, recommend to Council or to Committees) that they are removed from any or all Committees or Sub-Committees of the Council; - (e) Recommend to the Leader of the Council that the Member be removed from the Cabinet, or removed from particular Portfolio responsibilities; - (f) Recommend to Council that the Member be replaced as Executive Leader; - (g) Instruct the Monitoring Officer to or recommend that the Town Council arrange training for the Member; - (h) Remove, or recommend to the Town Council that the Member be removed, from all outside appointments to which he/she has been appointed or nominated by the Council or by the Town Council; - (a) Withdraw, or recommend to the Town Council that it withdraws, facilities provided to the Member by the Council, such as a computer, website and/or email and Internet access; or - (j) Exclude, or recommend that the Town Council exclude, the Member from the Council's offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings. - 8.02 The Hearings sub-committee has no power to suspend or disqualify the Member or to withdraw Members' or special responsibility allowances.
+9 - What happens at the end of the hearingHearing?

-9 What happens at the end of the Hearing?
+- 9.01-At the end of the hearing, the Chair will state the decision of the Hearings Panel Hearing sub-committee as to whether the Member failed to comply with the Council's adopted Code of Conduct and as to any actions which the Hearings Panel resolves to take. - 9.02-As soon as reasonably practicable thereafter, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chair of the Hearings Panel, and send a copy to youthe complainant, to the Member and, if appropriate, to the ParishTown Council, make that.
+The formal decision notice will be made available for public inspection and the Monitoring Officer will report the decision to the next convenient meeting of the Council. - 10 Who are the Hearings PanelHearing sub-committee?

-- 9.01 At the end of the hearing, the Chair will state the decision of the Hearing sub-committee as to whether the Member failed to comply with the Council's adopted Code of Conduct and as to any actions which the Hearings Panel resolves to take. - 9.02 As soon as reasonably practicable thereafter, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chair of the Hearings Panel, and send a copy to the complainant, to the Member and, if appropriate, to the Town Council.
-The formal decision notice will be made available for public inspection and the Monitoring Officer will report the decision to the next convenient meeting of the Council.
+10.01- The Hearings Panel Hearing sub-committee is a Sub-Committee sub-committee of the Council's Audit and Governance Committee, whose membership will be determined on a case-by-case basis.
+The Audit and Governance Committee has decided that ita Hearing sub-committee will comprise a maximum of at three members of the Audit and Governance Committee.

-10 Who are the Hearing sub-committee?
+10.02-The Independent Person is will be invited to attend all meetings of the Hearings

-- 10.01 The Hearing sub-committee is a sub-committee of the Council's Audit and Governance Committee whose membership will be determined on a case-by-case basis.
-The Audit and Governance Committee has decided that a Hearing sub-committee will comprise at three members of the Audit and Governance Committee. - 10.02 The Independent Person will be invited to attend all meetings of the Hearing sub-committees and their views will be sought and taken into consideration before the Hearing sub-committee takes any decision on whether the Member's conduct constitutes a failure to comply with the Council's adopted Code of Conduct and as to any action to be taken following a finding of failure to comply with the adopted Code of Conduct.
+Panel Hearing sub-committees and his/hertheir views are will be sought and taken into consideration before the Hearings Panel Hearing sub-committee takes any decision on whether the Member's conduct constitutes a failure to comply with comply with the Council's adopted Code of conduct and as to any action to be taken following a finding of failure to comply with the adopted Code of Conduct.

-11 Who is the Independent Person?
+11 - Who is the Independent Person?

-11.01 The Independent Person is a person who has applied for the post following advertisement of a vacancy for the post and is the appointed by a positive vote from a majority of all the Members of Council.
+11.01-The Independent Person is a person who has applied for the post following advertisement of a vacancy for the post, and is the appointed by a positive vote from a majority of all the Members of Council.

-12 Revision of these arrangements
+12 --Revision of these arrangements